The Latest: Seattle fans must show proof of vaccine or test - NewsBreak

 SEATTLE — Fans attending most pro sporting events in Seattle will soon be required to show proof they’ve been vaccinated against COVID-19 or that they’ve tested negative for the virus.

-The NFL’s Seahawks, MLS’s Sounders, NHL’s Kraken and MLB’s Mariners, along with the University of Washington and Washington State University, all announced updated policies Tuesday for fans attending games this season.
+The NFL’s Seahawks, MLS’s Sounders, NHL’s Kraken, MLB’s Mariners, the University of Washington and Washington State University all announced updated policies Tuesday for fans attending games this season.

 The Seahawks will be the first to implement the requirements, starting with their Sept.
 19 home opener against Tennessee.
 Fans will be required to show proof of vaccination or a negative test taken within 72 hours of the event to be granted entry.